jdittrich/userNeedResearchBook/text/dataGathering.md

 are used for just everything in this office, so that switching to a “better” solution would impose mental costs of switching to and operating in an unusual context.

-Your influencing feedback could be non-verbal as well.
+Your influence could be non-verbal as well.
 Like in everyday conversations, you may shrug or frown if you disagree with an utterance or an action.
 Even if you don’t say “this is wrong”, frowning or shaking your head may have the same results.